Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 You cannot understand Stockholm without understanding fika.
 The word functions as both noun and verb, describing the act of taking a coffee break with something sweet.
 It is not optional.
 It is not a luxury.
 It is a structural element of Swedish society.

 The kanelbulle (cinnamon bun) is the canonical fika accompaniment, and Stockholm takes it seriously.
 The dough should be soft but not mushy, the cinnamon generous but not overwhelming, and the pearl sugar on top should crackle slightly when you bite.
 Fabrique, a chain that started in Stockholm in 2004, has locations across the city and maintains consistent quality.
 Their sourdough cardamom buns are arguably better than the cinnamon version.
+A bun and coffee typically costs 70–90 SEK ($6.50–8.50).

-For a more traditional experience, Vete-Katten has operated since 1928 in a building near Hötorget that resembles a Viennese coffee house.
+For a more traditional experience, Vete-Katten at Kungsgatan 55 has operated since 1928 in a building near Hötorget that resembles a Viennese coffee house.
 The ceiling is high, the mirrors are framed in gilt, and the clientele includes elderly women who have been coming here since childhood.
 Their princess cake—green marzipan over whipped cream and sponge—is a Stockholm institution.
 A slice costs 72 SEK (about $7) and is best eaten slowly, with no phone in sight.

 The Archipelago: 30,000 Islands